 Types of Treatment Offered at Riverview Behavioral Health

-Located in Texarkana, Texas, Riverview Behavioral Health is a renowned provider of top notch mental health services for individuals of all ages.
-With a license to operate 62 beds and a staff of highly qualified professionals, Riverview is where people can receive the care needed to overcome the pangs of numerous mental health concerns, including schizophrenia.
+Located in Texarkana, Arkansas, our psychiatric treatment center is a renowned provider of top notch mental health services for individuals of all ages.
+With a license to operate 62 beds and a staff of highly qualified professionals, our mental health treatment center is where people can receive the care needed to overcome the pangs of numerous mental health concerns, including schizophrenia.

 Adult men and women who are ages 18 or older and in need of acute services can come to this center and participate in exemplary inpatient treatment.
 This level of care offers the interventions needed to stabilize distressing emotional and behavioral disturbances, as well as prepare men and women for healthier futures.
 For the duration of a person’s time in this invaluable program, each treatment need will be addressed and cared for, and ample support will be provided by our staff of caring professionals.